Last updated on August 5th, 2022.

-As an American icon, pie has its special spot in the great American holidays.
-No 4th of July or Thanksgiving celebrations are complete without an impressive spread of pies.
+As an American icon, pie has its unique spot in the great American holidays.
+No 4th of July or Thanksgiving celebrations are complete without an impressive spread of pastries.
 However, I would not dare to bring a pumpkin pie to a hot summer BBQ.

-That just makes no sense and moreover, thinking about people’s faces and reactions makes me laugh, like really hard.
-In fact, such a scene would be a great SNL Skit.
+That just makes no sense, and thinking about people’s faces, and reactions make me laugh hard.
+Such a scene would be a great SNL Skit.
 Don’t you think?
-(I can totally see Will Farrel’s shocked face at the sight of pumpkin pie as he grills some burgers at his 4th of July BBQ)
+(I can see Will Farrel’s shocked face at the sight of pumpkin pie as he grills some burgers at his 4th of July BBQ)

 And that brings me to this Blackberry ginger pie.
-Perfect for any special occasion, special day or any day and above all, it is so delicious.
-The sweet vibrant blackberries really hold together beautifully while keeping their juicy texture.
+It is perfect for any special occasion, special day, and above all, it is so delicious.
+The sweet, vibrant blackberries hold together beautifully while keeping their juicy texture.

 Now Let’s Talk About This Blackberry Ginger Pie: